Volume 1 Issue 4 - 2017

 Cutting Edge of the Health Care: Legal Upgradation

-Assistant Professor in Dept. of Conservative Dentistry and Endodontics, Government Dental College and Hospital, Mumbai, India
+Associate professor in Deportment of Conservative Dentistry and Endodontics, Government Dental College and Hospital, Mumbai, India

-*Corresponding Author: Manoj Ramugade, Assistant Professor in Dept. of Conservative Dentistry and Endodontics, Government Dental College and Hospital, Mumbai, India.
+*Corresponding Author: Manoj Ramugade, Associate professor in Deportment of Conservative Dentistry and Endodontics, Government Dental College and Hospital, Mumbai, India.

 Received: August 07, 2017; Published: August 09, 2017